gditzler/bio-course-materials/proteus-demo/README.md

 Now that we have the code, you must edit `submitter.sh`.
 Use `nano` to edit the following

 * Change the email address in line 4 to be your Drexel email address (i.e., the username you would use to ssh into the cluster)
-* Change lines 22 and 23 from `/home/gcd34/bio-course-materials/...` to `/home/<your user name>/bio-course-materials/...`
+* Change lines 22 and 23 from `/home/gcd34/bio-course-materials/proteus-demo/data` to `/home/<your user name>/bio-course-materials/proteus-demo/data`.
+Perform the same change for line 23

 # What are we doing here?